 A guide to wedding photography – how much should a wedding photographer cost?

-With so many talented wedding photographer around, it can be difficult to pick the one that’s right for you or.
+These days, with so many talented wedding photographers around, it can be difficult to pick the one that’s right for you.
 Some couples know exactly what style of wedding photography they like and select their photographer based on their portfolio.
 Others ask themselves how much should a wedding photographer cost and base their decision on the budget they have set aside for wedding photography.

-With prices ranging from £250 – £5000, the latest report by the Wedding Photography Industry states that the average spend by UK couples on wedding photography in 2019 is actually £1,560.
+With prices ranging from £250 – £5000, the latest report by the Wedding Photography Industry states that the average UK couple wedding photography cost in 2020 was actually £1,590.

 But how much should a wedding photographer cost?